 In case you haven’t tried it, oatmeal freezes well.
 If I know I won’t be able to finish the bulk quantity I cooked, I portion the oatmeal into smaller containers to freeze.
 To defrost, I leave it in the fridge for a day or in the sink overnight.

-- 1 carton broth (vegetarian broth for vegetarians or chicken broth)
+- 1 carton (946 ml) broth, vegetarian broth for vegetarians or chicken broth, about 1 quart

 - Gather the ingredients.